- Online Gaming

 Anna Anthropy’ is a prominent game designer.
 Her most publicized game is Dys4ia, a game telling her personal story about gender dysphoria and beginning transition.
 It’s a great example of telling a compelling personal narrative through an interactive medium.

 Educational Games – Nobelprize.org: You don’t have to be a genius to understand the work of the Nobel Laureates.
 These games and simulations, based on Nobel Prize-awarded achievements, will teach and inspire you while you’re having FUN!

 Minecraft Multiplayer games can be a great way to provide an interactive, collaborative experience in the classroom.
 With a little know-how, Minecraft players can interact.
 Read this article to learn more about teaching using Minecraft: Gamifying the Classroom with Minecraft – the Possibilities are Powerful and Endless!

-Online Interactive Simulations : The following sites link to online simulations, interactive web sites, virtual museums and lessons for face-to-face simulations.
+Online Interactive games and Simulations : The following sites link to online simulations, interactive websites, virtual museums and lessons for face-to-face simulations.
 There are some very cool things out there!
 This is a partial list; there are new constantly being added!
 Find your own by doing google searches with keywords such as “interactive”, “flash” and “simulation” along with content words like “Civil War” or “George Washington.”